 How To Get More Power From Your Motorcycle

 Often riders feel they need a larger engine size (cc) motorcycle to gain more power; a bigger bike so to speak to “keep up with my friends”.
-Outside of the fact that’s dangerous to ride with riders you can’t keep up with (pushing yourself brings you beyond your skill limits) – really the ability of the machine 250cc or 600cc depends a lot on the rider.
-However how to get more power from your motorcycle can be achieved with simply some small adjustments!
+Outside of the fact that it is dangerous to ride with riders you can’t keep up with (pushing yourself brings you beyond your skill limits), the reality is that the ability of the machine depends a lot on the rider.
+However, if you are looking for a little more power from your motorcycle – you can achieve this by simply making some small adjustments – here’s how.

-Motorcycles are getting faster and more powerful so your motorcycle chain needs to greater durability.
+Motorcycles have become faster and more powerful so your motorcycle chain needs to greater durability.
 Similarly, motorcycles are getting lighter and smaller and manufacturers are working on new materials, sizes, and heat treatments to improve the overall performance of the chain.

 The easiest and quickest ways to get more power from your final drive chain is to lower the gearing.
 This is done by buying a front sprocket with one less tooth and this can be done without replacing your chain.
 The front sprocket is not expensive can cost you, depending on your bike, less than twenty dollars.